SeanKilleen/seankilleen.github.io/_posts/2010-09-13-a-tale-of-two-platforms-from-iphone-to-android-and-back-again.markdown

 comments: true

 ---
-_[Ed.
-Note: This is the first blog post I've done on an actual topic.
-Please be kind to me, blogosphere -- I'm just learning!
-Leave me some comments to help me find my way.
-For starters, I expect to edit this one down soon and add links to other relevant articles on the interwebs.]_

 After trashing Apple and making a long-anticipated switch to Android, two weeks later I was back on an iPhone 4.
 Why was my Android honeymoon so short-lived and what sent me back into the silicon arms of an abusive tech giant?